 The right hand column (Outgoing) describes the connection from your computer to mimoLive.
 The left hand column (Incoming) gives information about the connection from mimoLive to your computer.

 Currently, we recommend to use Google Chrome as the client for mimoCall.
 WebRTC is mainly sponsored by Google, Mozilla and Opera.
-Safari is currently not supported, but word has it that it will support WebRTC in the future.
+Safari is not yet supported, but its WebRTC implementation is in the works.
 See the list of supported browsers.